 What steps can a school take to introduce the revised framework to its community?

 Explore the resources on the programme resource centre.
 Our early release of the standards and practices is meant to provide schools with the tools needed to support understanding of the shift in our approach.
-A six-minute video (What is an IB education?) presents the new framework and shows how it captures a school’s ecosystem.
+A two-minute video (Programme standards and practices: helping schools grow) presents the new framework and shows how it captures a school’s ecosystem.
 These resources enable all members of a school community to see themselves in the framework and to understand their school as an ecosystem.
 A coordinator can play a pivotal role by asking, ‘how do you fit into this as teachers, as students, as pedagogical leaders?’
 Depending where the school is in its life cycle, any school leader can use the framework to help community members better understand how IB programmes encourage school growth.
 Schools can then begin to explore activities that help them transition over the next few years.
 For instance, there might be interest in looking at how the new framework supports a school’s strategic goals or areas of focus.
 For those IB educators who wish to go deeper, the programme resource centre will feature practical tools: a glossary and annotations of the standards and practices framework.
 In 2020, we plan to add illustrations of how some schools are using the framework in practice.